wassafr/Facelytics-ios/README.md

  })
  ```

- 5. You can now use gender or age prediction
+ 5. You can now use prediction for gender and age
  ```
-FacelyticsService.shared.facelyticsInstance?.predictAge(faceToPredict: face.image, completion: { (ageResult, error) in
+ FacelyticsService.shared.facelyticsInstance?.facelyticsPredict(faceToPredict: face.image, completion: { predictionResult, error in

   /// Handle result

 })